sneldb/sneldb/docs/src/commands/remember.md

 - Query is not streaming-compatible.
 - Engine is unable to write the materialization directory (disk full / permission).
 - Catalog persistence failure (corrupted header or serialization error).

+## Further Reading

+For details on how materialization works internally, see [Materialization](../design/materialization.md).